-The Input Glob Pattern
+44.2 The Input Glob Pattern

-Each atom input needs to specify a glob pattern.
+Each PFS input needs to specify a glob pattern.

 Pachyderm uses the glob pattern to determine how many "datums" an input consists of.
 Datums are the unit of parallelism in Pachyderm.
 That is, Pachyderm attempts to process datums in parallel whenever possible.